Tim Drake: Publication history

 As the character continued to appear in the main Batman titles, the original Robin miniseries was followed by the four-issue miniseries Robin II: The Joker's Wild!(December 1991-February 1992) and the six-issue miniseries Robin III: Cry of the Huntress (December 1992-March 1993) both also written by Dixon.
 Due to the success of these miniseries, DC launched the first ongoing monthly Robin series in its history, once again written by Dixon, with Tim Drake as its main adolescent character.
 The ongoing series continued for over 15 years, ending with issue #183.
 Mike Mullins on Newsarama has stated:

 Throughout [the entire Robin series], the character of Robin has been captured consistently, showing him to step up to greater and greater challenges.
 Robin is a character who shows initiative and is driven to do what he views as right.
 He knows he is living up to a legacy left by Dick Grayson and strives to not disappoint Bruce Wayne, Batman.
 Tim is a more natural detective than previous Robins and is talented with computers, which allows him to stand in his unique spotlight.
 Unlike his predecessors, Tim is not the most proficient combatant and has had to work on his fighting technique, taking up the bo staff to give him an edge that Batman does not need.
 Tim almost always seeks to analyze a problem and outthink his opponent but has shown the ability to win a fight when necessary.

 During this period, the character also featured prominently in the comic series Young Justice, written by Peter David, as a core team member from 1998 to 2003.
 Subsequently, Tim Drake also became a prominent team member in the new incarnation of Teen Titans written by Geoff Johns, from 2003 to 2011.

 The ongoing series Robin (vol. 4) was written by Chuck Dixon until issue #100, in which the series was handed off to Jon Lewis.
 Lewis's run as a writer concluded with issue #120.
 Bill Willingham wrote the series for issues #121-147.
 As part of DC Comics' "One Year Later" relaunch initiative, in which the events of all ongoing titles skipped forward one year, Adam Beechen took over as writer on Robin with issue #148.
-Later, a return to the title by Chuck Dixon was aborted abruptly upon his departure from DC again.
+Later, a return to the title by Dixon was aborted abruptly upon his departure from DC again.
 The final nine issues of the series were written by Fabian Nicieza, tying into the then-ongoing "Batman R.I.P." storyline.